Entanglement Dynamics of Noisy Random Circuits: Discussions

-Using both an analytic mapping to a spin model and large scale Clifford simulations, we have argued that systems evolving under random unitaries and depolarization channels thermalize at an $L$-independent timescale \refeq{eq-timescale}, and correspondingly, entanglement measures such as mutual information, operator entanglement, and negativity have peaks obeying area laws.
-This implies, in addition to the evidence from \refcite{MPOnumerics}, that matrix product operator simulations of such noisy 1d dynamics are in principle efficient, though in practice the required bond dimension may still be large when the noise strength $p$ is small.
+Using both an analytic mapping to a spin model and large-scale Clifford simulations, we showed that systems evolving under random unitaries and depolarization channels thermalize at an $L$-independent timescale \refeq{eq-timescale}.
+Correspondingly, various entanglement measures have peaks obeying area laws.
+This implies, in addition to \refcite{MPOnumerics}, that matrix product operator simulations of such noisy 1D dynamics are in principle efficient, although in practice the required bond dimension may still be large for small noise strength $p$.
+This indicates that noisy random circuit sampling is not likely to provide a quantum computational advantage.

+An immediate question is whether the area law still holds in higher dimensions.
+In Appendix \ref{subsec:2d}, we also consider a 2D system evolving under random Clifford gates and depolarization, and the numerical results still suggest the area law.
+A rigorous analytical treatment in higher dimensions is worth exploring.

 The $L$-independent timescale originates from the extensiveness of the depolarization.
-In contrast, the thermalization timescale will be $O(L)$ if the depolarizing channels are only applied at the boundary.
-Mapping this situation to the spin model, all triangle weights in the bulk will be the same as the $p=0$ unitary-only case where only vertical domain walls are allowed.
+In contrast, let us consider a model where depolarizations only apply at the boundary.
+In this situation, we can still perform similar mapping, resulting in a classical spin model.
+In the spin model, triangle weights in the bulk are the same as the $p=0$ unitary-only case and only vertical domain walls are allowed.
+The only difference happens at the boundary, where horizontal domain walls are allowed.
 To reach thermalization such that spins deep in the bulk are $id$, domain walls should look like \reffig{fig-bdonly}(a).
-The timescale should be at least $O(L)$ to allow such configurations.
-In \reffig{fig-bdonly}(b), we show the numerical results for a Clifford random circuit with boundary-only trace channels always applied ($p=1$).
-The peak value clearly obeys a volume law [\reffig{fig-bdonly}(c)].
+The timescale is at least $O(L)$ to allow such configurations.
+This indicates that the thermalization timescale will be $O(L)$ for the boundary-only depolarization model.
+In \reffig{fig-bdonly}(b), we show the numerical results for a Clifford random circuit with boundary-only trace channels applied definitely ($p=1$).
+The peak value clearly obeys a volume law, as verified in \reffig{fig-bdonly}(c).

-The case of boundary-only depolarization may be related to the entanglement dynamics of a contiguous subsystem of a closed system evolving under random unitaries; this subsystem is coupled to its ``environment'' (the complement) through its boundary. \cite{wang2019barrier} found that the bipartite operator entanglement of such a subsystem exhibits a volume law peak during the dynamics, consistent with our analysis and numerics.
+The case of boundary-only depolarization may be related to a contiguous subsystem of a closed system evolving under random unitaries.
+Effectively, this subsystem is coupled to its ``environment'' (the complement) through its boundary, which acts as a boundary-only depolarization.
+Reference~\cite{wang2019barrier} found that the bipartite operator entanglement of such a subsystem exhibits a volume law peak during the dynamics, consistent with our analysis and numerics.